UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Results and Discussion

 \section{Results and Discussion}

-As discussed in Section~\ref{sec:related_work}, we do not perform direct quantitative comparison with prior uncertainty-aware grasping methods, as our approach reasons over learned shape ambiguity under severe occlusion and supports object-level abstention, resulting in a fundamentally different decision scope.
-Instead, we evaluate our method through controlled ablations designed to isolate the effects of individual pipeline components.
+As discussed in Section~\ref{sec:related_work}, direct quantitative comparison with prior uncertainty-aware grasping methods is not reported, as our approach reasons over learned shape ambiguity under severe occlusion and supports object-level abstention, resulting in a fundamentally different decision scope.
+Instead, performance is evaluated through controlled ablations designed to isolate the effects of individual pipeline components.